-Our board of directors oversees an enterprise-wide approach to risk management, designed to support the achievement of organizational objectives, including strategic objectives, to improve long-term organizational performance, and to enhance stockholder value.
+Our board of directors applies an enterprise-wide approach to risk management.
+This approach is designed to support organizational objectives, such as short- and long-term strategic objectives and enhancement of stockholder value.
 A fundamental part of risk management is not only understanding the most significant risks a company faces and what steps management is taking to manage those risks, but also understanding what level of risk is appropriate for a given company.
 The involvement of our full board of directors in reviewing our business is an integral aspect of its assessment of management's tolerance for risk and also its determination of what constitutes an appropriate level of risk.

 In connection with its reviews of the operations of our business, our board of directors addresses the primary risks associated with our business including, for example, strategic planning, liquidity risk, organizational risk and operational risk.
 In addition, our board of directors provides oversight of and monitors management's response to emerging risks and their potential impact on our business.
-For example, in fiscal years 2021 and 2022, our board received regular updates from the management team on the ongoing COVID-19 pandemic and was involved in strategic decisions related to its potential impact on our business and risk mitigation strategies.
+For example, in fiscal years 2021 and 2022, our board received regular updates from the management team on the COVID-19 pandemic and was involved in strategic decisions related to its potential impact on our business and risk mitigation strategies.
+In fiscal year 2023, the board again received regular updates from the management team on our return to office plan, which encompassed a hybrid approach to in-office attendance based on the different needs of teams across the Company.